 Finishing the Hat

-Well, just make sure that you consider the wearer's choice before starting off on any knitting or crocheting project.
-For example in the case of a hat, the choices may differ from individual to individual.
+Make sure that you consider the wearer's choice before starting off on any knitting or crocheting project.
+In the case of a hat, the choices may differ from person to person.
 Some may like it as a beanie, some like having a lot of extra fabric around the brim of the hat, and many others like covering their ears, thus a ear-flap could be best, and so on.

-Steps mentioned in this article will make your basics about knitting stronger.
+Steps mentioned here will make your basics about knitting stronger.
 Once you are sure of these, you can move on to more complex styles of loom knitting like figure eight, zig-zag stitch, basic rectangle, double knitting on long loom, etc.